hogantan/DJIAAPP/README.md

 When listening to movement commands and upon receiving commands, `VideoViewModel` will call `VirtualControllerHandler`'s `move()` method to send movement commands to the drone.

 At this juncture, it is important to take note of the various modes of the drone that **DJIAAPP** sets.
-The drone will be on one of the below modes when running.
+The drone will be on one of the below modes when running and is displayed as [Current Mode of Drone on screen](#video-activity).

 1. Free Mode (Green)
 ![free](https://user-images.githubusercontent.com/65152263/170435457-8e73be0c-3bfe-43df-8ed7-f86e0cfce141.PNG)